 Under Review: Will Studies Shed Light on Spill Response, Pipeline Safety and Alternatives?

 What’s at stake if Line 5 breaks?
 How would Michigan respond?
 Is there a better way of getting oil across the Straits?
 These are questions currently under consideration, as a pair of independent studies (that Enbridge has committed well over $3 million to help finance) are exploring both potential damages and clean up requirements of a hypothetical spill as well as alternative means of moving the oil to where the company needs it to go.
 Those studies aren’t scheduled to wrap up until 2017, however, and some groups have concerns that that’s too long to wait.
-We’ll gather north of the Straits for a conversation about these issues.
-We’ll also get a big-picture view of how oil moves across our nation and how pipeline safety and efficiency stacks up against other means of transport, like oil trains and shipping.
+The group gathered north of the Straits for a conversation about these issues with NRDC, Tip of the Mitt Watershed Council, and Michigan DEQ, and also to get a big-picture view of how oil moves across our nation and how pipeline safety and efficiency stacks up against other means of transport, like oil trains and shipping.

-3:00 PM – Natural resource stories are some of the hardest to fit into the usual journalism mold.
+Natural resource stories are some of the hardest to fit into the usual journalism mold.
 Or, as our esteemed founder always put it, “they don’t break, they ooze.”
-We will settle in at a pavilion at Ludington Park in Escanaba, Michigan and explore some of the difficulties of doing “good” environment, energy and resource journalism; brainstorm ideas for how to cover some of the stories we encountered on our trip; examples of clear, nuanced and powerful storytelling; and tips and tricks for getting the most out of our own reporting and writing.
+The group settled in at Ludington Park in Escanaba, Michigan and explored some of the difficulties of doing “good” environment, energy and resource journalism; brainstormed ideas for how to cover some of the stories we encountered on our trip; examples of clear, nuanced and powerful storytelling; and tips and tricks for getting the most out of our own reporting and writing.